sami2020pro/dlang-examples/README.md

 A great help you can give to this **project** is to find bugs and code bugs and tell us in the `Issues GitHub` section with the **delp** label.

 ### How to contribute this project :question:
+Usually this **projec** does not accept contributions and it happens very rarely.

 ### References
 - <a href="https://dlang.org/documentation">dlang.org</a>